Navigate Graduate Enrollment Challenges

 When thinking about your prospective graduate students’ concerns or what they look for from their potential graduate experience, institutional and audience data is critical.

-Shane recently audited Muhlenberg College’s graduate communications flow to understand where prospects fall off and/or don’t engage and where they do engage to inform strategic change.
+Shane recently audited Muhlenberg College’s graduate communications flow to understand where prospects fall off and/or don’t engage and where they do engage to inform strategic change

 Keith surveys current students to know why they enrolled and attended—asking everything from how they heard about the campus, what social media channels they regularly use, what marketing initiatives they engage with, what first attracted them to campus, etc.